min2ha/ukwa-site/content/target/46014/index.en.md

   "subject": "Brexit"
 }

-# Federal Trust for Education and Research, The: "When we have decided what you voted for, we will tell you"

 Comments on the Conservative government's strategy for leaving the European Union, arguing that it is adopting a Leninist stance.
 Once the Conservative Party has decided what Brexit means, it will be the role of state institutions to acquiesce and implement.